cds-snc/gcds-docs/src/en/components/checkboxes/code.md

 ### Apply required attributes

-For the checkboxes to function properly, always use the following attributes with `gcds-checkboxes`:
+Always use the following required attributes with `gcds-checkboxes`:

 - `name`
 - `options`

 ### Use the `options` attribute with checkboxes

-The `options` attribute takes an array of objects to render each checkbox.
-The following is an example of one of the objects:
+- The `options` attribute uses an array of objects to render each checkbox.
+- Within each object in the `options` array, always use the object's required properties:
+  - `id`
+  - `label`
+- The rest of the properties are optional.

+Example:

 ```javascript
 {